 - High blood sugar (hyperglycemia).
-Your blood sugar level can rise for many reasons, including eating too much, being sick or not taking enough glucose-lowering medication.
-Check your blood sugar level often, and watch for signs and symptoms of high blood sugar — frequent urination, increased thirst, dry mouth, blurred vision, fatigue and nausea.
-If you have hyperglycemia, you'll need to adjust your meal plan, medications or both.
+Lots of things can cause your blood sugar to rise, including eating too much, being sick or not taking enough glucose-lowering medication.
+Watch for signs and symptoms of high blood sugar — frequent urination, increased thirst, dry mouth, blurred vision, fatigue and nausea — and check your blood sugar if necessary.

 HHNS is caused by sky-high blood sugar that turns blood thick and syrupy.
 It tends to be more common in older people with type 2 diabetes, and it's often preceded by an illness or infection.
-HHNS usually develops over days or weeks.
 Call your doctor or seek immediate medical care if you have signs or symptoms of this condition.

 Increased ketones in your urine (diabetic ketoacidosis).
 If your cells are starved for energy, your body may begin to break down fat.
 This produces toxic acids known as ketones, which occur more commonly in people with type 1 diabetes.

-Watch for thirst or a very dry mouth, frequent urination, vomiting, shortness of breath, fatigue and fruity-smelling breath.
-You can check your urine for excess ketones with an over-the-counter ketones test kit.
-If you have excess ketones in your urine, consult your doctor right away or seek emergency care.
+Watch for thirst or a very dry mouth, frequent urination, vomiting, shortness of breath, fatigue and fruity-smelling breath, and if you notice these signs and symptoms, consult your doctor right away or seek emergency care.

 Low blood sugar (hypoglycemia).
 If your blood sugar level drops below your target range, it's known as low blood sugar (hypoglycemia).
-Your blood sugar level can drop for many reasons, including skipping a meal, inadvertently taking more medication than usual or getting more physical activity than normal.
-Low blood sugar is most likely if you take glucose-lowering medications that promote the secretion of insulin or if you're taking insulin.
+Your blood sugar level can drop for many reasons, including skipping a meal, unintentionally taking more medication than usual or getting more physical activity than normal.

-Check your blood sugar level regularly, and watch for signs and symptoms of low blood sugar — sweating, shakiness, weakness, hunger, dizziness, headache, blurred vision, heart palpitations, slurred speech, drowsiness, confusion and seizures.
+Watch for signs and symptoms of low blood sugar — sweating, shakiness, weakness, hunger, irritability, dizziness, headache, blurred vision, heart palpitations, slurred speech, drowsiness and confusion.